Policies /

 Training, Transfer and Promotion

-All persons responsible for selecting new employees, employees for training, or for transfer to other jobs, are instructed not to discriminate on the above grounds.
+All employees involved in recruitment, training, transfer or promotion decisions are instructed not to discriminate on protected grounds.

-SSGC also provides training to all employees to help them understand their rights and responsibilities under the anti-harassment policy, and what they can do to create a work environment that is free of bullying and harassment.
+SSGC provides training to employees to support understanding of their rights and responsibilities and to foster a working environment free from bullying and harassment.

 Grievances and Complaints